mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/ColumnWidthGrid.js", "bg": "inline"}}

-## Column fluid width
+### Fluid width

-By default each column have a fixed width of 100 pixels but we can have fluid (responsive) columns by setting the `flex` propery avaibale in the `ColDef`.
+By default each column have a fixed width of 100 pixels, but column fluidity (responsiveness) can be by achieved setting the `flex` propery avaibale in the `ColDef`.

 The `flex` propery accepts values between 0 and 1.